bkomuves/mathematica-packages/USERGUIDE.md

     ghostClass[class,ProjSpace[m,g]]

 This returns the m-th ghost class (computed via hardcoded formulas).
-These are the coefficients of the logarithmic differential of the "relative zeta" (or exponential), that is, the power series whose coefficients are the symmetric products.
+These are the coefficients of the logarithmic differential of the "relative zeta", or "exponential" (that is, the power series whose coefficients are the symmetric products).
+They could be also called (relative) Adams operations corresponding to the exponential.

     abstractGhostClass[m,S]